serenity0102/ec2_vertical_scaling_framework/README.md

 ### Amazon CloudWatch
 CloudWatch is an excellent monitoring tool for AWS EC2 instances.
 It allows you to view the CPU utilization for each EC2 instance.
 If you have installed the CloudWatch Agent on your EC2 instances, you can also publish metrics such as memory and disk utilization to CloudWatch for monitoring.

-Here is an example of monitoring EC2 CPU and memory usage to determine whether to scale resources up or down.
+Here is an example of monitoring EC2 CPU and memory usage to determine whether to scale resources up or down based on certain threshold.

-The sentence and table describe an example of monitoring EC2 CPU and memory usage to determine whether to scale resources up or down.

 Scaling Metric | Metric Name | Action Logic
 --- | --- | ---